Navigate to top

 Power from land

-The Group has established different revolutionary measures in order to reduce environmental impact; from obtaining power from land, hybrid fleets, floating solar cells, to electric working boats.
+The Group has established different measures in order to reduce its environmental impact; from obtaining power from land, hybrid fleets, floating solar cells, to electric working boats.

 Wherever it is possible, the Group seeks to use electricity sourced from land-based powerlines instead of electricity from generators at each production site.